Making your town hall meetings more engaging

-At their best, town hall meetings are an opportunity for senior leadership and all employees to connect, collaborate, and share updates.
-At their worst, these company-wide meetings can simply be a waste of time, where it feels more like a one-sided lecture better served as an email.
+Town hall meetings can an opportunity for senior leadership and all employees to connect, collaborate, and share updates.
+But at their worst, these companywide gatherings can be a “truly terrible” waste of time, where it feels more like a one-sided lecture better served as an email.
 It’s rare to pull everyone together, either virtually or in-person, so take advantage of this opportunity and make it an event that actively (and positively!) contributes to your company’s culture.

-2. Keep the sessions smaller, and emphasize the importance of face-to-face communication with leadership.
-According to the Society for Human Resource Management, the town hall meeting is most effective because it has the ability to capture and hold the attention of the audience.
+and emphasize the importance of face-to-face communication with leadership.
+According to the The Society for Human Resource Management (SHRM), the town hall meeting is most effective because it has the ability to capture and hold the attention of the audience.
 The audience will be even more engaged if the sessions are smaller, so you might want to schedule several different town hall opportunities and invite employees to sign up for a time that works best for their schedule.

 Even if you can’t meet in person, there’s nothing stopping you from holding your town hall at lunchtime and encouraging employees to eat together, apart.
 That will set a more casual tone, and they might feel more comfortable asking questions over pasta and sandwiches, especially if they see leaders eating with them.
 If your organization is lucky enough to be able to host a safe gathering, SHRM’s town hall guidelines include tips on serving food safely.

 To capture the attention of the audience – and keep it, bring on the videos and photography!
 Visual elements will be more interesting to the audience, and will make your meeting more successful.
 Consider revamping your entire slideshow template to be more colorful and visual.